Ahmed-Masoud/clg_EscapeRunner/README.md

 # EscapeRunner
-Maze runner game using C# and windows forms
+Maze runner game using C# and windows forms, as requested as a college project

 This project implements the following design patterns:
 - Factory
 - State